FAQ

 Place a deposit to secure your preferred portion of the beast – choose from a quarter, half, or whole.

 Once your order is confirmed, we’ll email you with your delivery week and everything you need to know.
-Around 10 days before delivery, we’ll receive the final dressed weight from the processor and send you the invoice for the balance.
+Around 10 days before delivery, we’ll receive the final dressed weight from the processor and send you the invoice for the dressed weight of the beast minus your deposit amount.

 What size options do you have?